-Instructor: Dr. Katherine Davies

-Office: 329 Machray Hall

-Telephone: (204) 480-1060
+Class Time: MWF 9:30-10:20am Telephone: (204) 480-1060

-Email: Katherine.Davies@UManitoba.CA
+Location: 315 Buller Email: Katherine.Davies@UManitoba.CA

-Office Hours: MW 10:30-11:30am F 2:30-3:30pm
+Lab: W 2:30-3:45pm 111 Armes Office Hours: MW 10:30-11:30am Th 1:30-2:30pm

-I encourage you to contact me throughout the course whenever you feel the need.
+I encourage you to contact me throughout the course whenever they feel the need.
 Whether you are asking a question about course material or are requesting to arrange a meeting, you can contact me by phone, email or in person.
 I have listed office hours above and I will do everything in my power to always be available during those times, however, sometimes important meetings are scheduled at that time without my consent.
 If an office hour is cancelled, I will notify you and if necessary, substitute it with a new one.
 These hours are not the only time I am available to you.
 I will always try to come to the classroom 5 minutes before class begins, and I can usually stay a few minutes after class, should you need to discuss something with me.
-Outside of my office hours, I welcome you to come to my office at other times which are convenient to you.
+Outside of my office hours, I welcome you to come to my office at other times which are convenient to them.
+To make an appointment, you can call me in my office or send me an email.
 Please note that I encourage interaction with your peers with respect to learning the material in the course and hence, if students prefer to come as a group to my office, that is okay with me.
 Often times you cannot make it to my office hours and you may decide to stop by my office on the spur of the moment.
 If this occurs and I am not busy, I will gladly meet with you.
 However, if I am busy, I may ask you to come at another time.
 Obviously, you should not take it personally in this case.